GLR has a long history of being so dedicated to plastic recycling.

-For decades we’ve provided communities with solutions for their unwanted plastic waste.
+For decades we’ve provided businesses with solutions for their unwanted plastic waste.
 We strive to increase the percentage of recycled plastics by offering convenient, environmentally friendly solutions for unwanted plastic products.

 GLR specializes in working with businesses to develop complete plastic recycling solutions for all facets of your organization.
 We perform on-site evaluations of materials to help maximize your recyclable value.